bruno222/plugin-call-disposition/README.md

+# What

+This is a fork to update the source-code to Flex 2.0

+If you need to run this Plugin under Flex 1.x, go to branch `flex-1.x`.

+# How

+Create a task with these attributes, else the component won't render:

+`{"reasonsUnselected": ["Login error","Change personal details"], "reasonsSelected": ["Insufficient Funds", "Failed Payment"]}`

 # Your custom Twilio Flex Plugin

 Twilio Flex Plugins allow you to customize the appearance and behavior of [Twilio Flex](https://www.twilio.com/flex).
 If you want to learn more about the capabilities and how to use the API, check out our [Flex documentation](https://www.twilio.com/docs/flex).